 WorldCast Anglers Western Rivers Fly Fishing Guide School is an intense seven-day course, which takes place outside of Jackson Hole, Wyoming, an area with an amazing amount of trout water.
 The school is intended for those who wish to begin a career as a professional fly fishing guide or to extend their own personal fly fishing knowledge.
 It is a very unique school and the only one which truly prepares you for a life on the water — guiding.

 WorldCast Anglers offers three schools per season, and each school consists of two days of classroom activities and five days on the water.
 The classroom activities, an important aspect of the school, establish the foundation of your experience.
 Our guest speakers, experts, and instructors give you their own perspective on guiding.
-A psychologist, entomologist, casting instructors, whitewater expert, professional rescuer (CPR and First Aid certification), naturalist, and Trout Unlimited representative will cover everything from knot tying to whitewater rescue to cold water conservation as well as the other essential skills of a fly-fishing guide.
+A psychologist, entomologist, casting instructors, whitewater expert, naturalist, and Conservation representative will cover everything from knot tying to whitewater rescue to cold water conservation as well as the other essential skills of a fly-fishing guide.

 For the five days on the water we have hand-picked five of our most experienced and knowledgeable guides to conduct the rowing progression.
-They are simply the best at what they do.
+They are simply the best at what they do and have been teaching this course for a combined 65 years.
 Our rowing progression teaches the practical secrets and tactics for rowing a drift boat safely and efficiently while putting anglers in the best position to catch fish.

 Specific fishing tactics from a drift boat come to the forefront of the School during the river days.
 From dry-fly to nymph to streamer fishing, we will cover it all – the proper rod set up, the correct depth, and recognition of good trout habitat.
 We will also cover tippet, leader, backing, fly lines, rods, reels, waders, sunglasses, nets, and everything else to ensure guide and client success.